County-Health-Rankings-and-Roadmaps/countyhealthR/README.md

 # countyhealthR
 an R package to quickly pull CHR&amp;R data into R, modeled after tidycensus

-NOTE: this package is currently under development and has not yet been tested across operating systems.
+NOTE: this package is currently under development and has not yet been fully tested.

 Run the following R code to quickly install and load `countyhealthR` into your local environment:
 ```r